 Some adults like stickers too, but you might find that you are regretting adhering one to your bumper or your laptop a few years down the line.

-Some companies even like stickers and can make things like reusing pasta sauce jars or taking those pesky bookshop stickers off of your favorite paperback without getting that sticky residue all over your fingers.
+Some companies even like stickers and can make things like reusing pasta sauce jars or taking those pesky bookshop stickers off of your favourite paperback without getting that sticky residue all over your fingers.

 Thankfully, you’ll be relieved to know that you can get this sticky residue off of the vast majority of materials – you just have to know what method to use.
 Read on to find all of our expert advice on how to remove any stickers from your home.